 If you use this data in a publication, we would appreciate it if a reference to the publication using the data be forwarded to the following email address: v.cheplygina (at) tue (dot) nl.
 This information will be added to the list of studies using data from this database at the bottom of this website.

-The dataset contains derived features from CT images of patients and controls scanned at different centers, with different scanners and scanning parameters.
+The dataset contains derived features (320-dimensional feature vectors) from CT images of patients and controls scanned at two different centers, with different scanners and scanning parameters.
+The two datasets are referred to as DLCST and Frederikshavn.

 Each image is represented by 50 feature vectors, where each feature vector describes a volumetric ROIs of size 41 x 41x 41 voxels, extracted at random locations inside the lung mask.
 Two different feature types are available: